 - Go to Apps and click Files.
 Alternatively, press Alt+Shift+M on the keyboard.

 - Right-click on the drive and choose Format Device.

-Write protection can be a nuisance, especially when you don’t know how it came to be on your storage device.
-Luckily, now that you’ve learned how to remove write protection from a USB onyour Windows, Mac, or Chromebook computer, the issue will no longer catch youoff-guard.
-With all the methods we’ve explained here, you’ll be able to edit, copy, move, or delete files on your USB or SD card in no time.
+In closing, write protection can be a nuisance, especially when you don’t know how it happened on your storage device.
+Luckily, you’ve learned how to remove write protection from a USB stick or device on Windows, Mac, Linux, and Chromebook computers.
+The issue should no longer catch you off-guard, but there are no guarantees.
+With all the methods explained here, at least one should allow you to edit, copy, move, or delete files on your USB or SD card in no time!